 Anxiety is a wave that towers over you, consuming your entire body.
 You tremble and shiver, your throat closes up and your palms sweat.
 Your heart races like a hummingbird.
 Many times it can be for no reason at all.
 It is out of your control.
 Your body is temporarily not yours.
 A state of panic sets in and you feel like you might die.
 Anxiety is neurotransmitters out of balance.
 It is the feeling of melting into quicksand.
 It’s feeling as if something terrible is about to happen.
 It feels as if you are about to implode.

 Depression is not feeling bummed because you had a rough day.
 It’s not feeling sad because things didn’t go your right today.
 Depression is not being sad about that mean comment someone made towards you.
 It is not something that you can just suck up and get over.
 It is not cured by a simple attitude adjustment.
-It is a thick heavy blanket that drowns you.
+It is a thick heavy blanket that suffocates you.
 Sometimes it is devastatingly painful.
 Sometimes it is pure numbness, and other times it is the feeling of doom buried deep within you.
 It is like you are grieving the biggest loss you have ever felt.
+It feels like you are drowning in darkness.
 Even when the sun is shining and the sky is blue, this feeling can sink you.
-Oftentimes there is not even a reason.
+Oftentimes there may not even be a reason.
 It’s like you’re missing a limb.
 Something is missing but you can’t place what it is.

 Anxiety and depression does not make you weak, nor does it mean that you are weak.
 Mental health disorders are greatly misunderstood by a majority of society.
 The stigma must end and something needs to change.
 Generations are losing many to this epidemic.
 Addiction grows from mental health disorders and the need to self-medicate to escape from suffering.